Return to Home Return to Overview Strategy Guide

 A brief description of the primary mechanics in the fight.
 Click on a mechanic to view additional information.

-Blob of Blight Death orbs Three furthest players Greer (120), Reeg (75), Ereg (75) Large homing orbs that Knockback and spawn projectiles.
+Blob of Blight Death/Blighting orbs Three large homing orbs that Knockback and spawn projectiles.

-Cage of Decay Arrows Tank Greer (120), Gree (30) 5 Arrows that spawn projectiles starting with the two outer Arrows going inward.
-The projectiles spawn Noxious Blight pools once they reach the end of their track, or when they hit the edge of the arena.
+Cage of Decay Arrows 5 projectiles that pulse Knockback.
+The projectiles spawn Noxious Blight pools once they reach the end of their range.

-Empowering Blast Empowered orbs/Small orbs Greer and other lesser Titans lesser titans (10) Small purple orbs that give Empowered stacks to their target.
+Empowering Blast Empowered orbs/Small orbs Small purple orbs that give Empowered stacks to any titans they hit.

-Enfeebling Miasma Cones, Poison cones Tank Greer (120), Reeg (75), Ereg, (75) An attack spawning three cones with an outgoing poisonous gas that applies Poison and leaves behind Noxious Blight pools.
+Enfeebling Miasma Cones, Poison cones A large wave of poisonous gas that applies conditions, corrupts boons and leaves behind Noxious Blight pools.

-Eruption of Rot Greens Random Greer (120), lesser titans (75) Large Green AoEs centered around players that need either 2, or 3 players inside them to be solved.
+Eruption of Rot Greens Large greens that require 2 or 3 players to be solved.

-Rain of Spores Artillery barrage Furthest players Greer (120), Reeg (120), Ereg (120) A barrage of projectiles indicated by small AoEs that explode on impact, dealing damage and applying Poison and Confusion.
+Rain of Spores Artillery barrage A barrage of projectiles that explode on impact, dealing damage and applying conditions.

-Ripples of Rot Jump Closest player, but only if no player is in their extended melee range Greer (120), Gree (30) A jump attack with a large AoE that deals damage and inflicts Knockback, Bleeding and Plague Rot.
+Ripples of Rot Jump A jump attack with a large AoE that deals damage and inflicts Knockback and Plague Rot.

-Scattering Sporeblast Barrage Tank Greer (12), Reeg (8), Ereg (8) A barrage of damaging projectiles that targets enemies in front of the caster.
+Scattering Sporeblast Barrage A barrage of damaging projectiles that targets enemies in front of the caster.

-Stomp the Growth Slam, Stomp, Wave Tank Greer (2), Gree (2), Reeg (2) A three-part attack chain.
-The first two attacks are damaging AoE slams and the third and final part releases a wave that deals damage, corrupts boons, and applies Vulnerability and Knockdown.
+Stomp the Growth Slam, Stomp, Wave A three-part attack chain, with two AoE slams followed by a wave that corrupts boons and inflicts Knockdown.

-Plague Rot Covid, Reds - - A dangerous debuff applied by some of Greer’s abilities that deals damage and corrupts boons in an AoE around the affected player, and can rapidly spread to other players.
+Plague Rot Covid, Reds A dangerous debuff applied by some of Greer’s abilities that can rapidly spread to other players.

 Phases